Bike computers are devices that help us track our rides, connect additional sensors, or navigate through places we don’t know.

 Mid-range and higher-end cycling computers have colored displays.
 Depending on the manufacturer, they can, for example, illustrate gradients using colors.
 They are also better for reading maps.

-The readability in direct sunlight is also important.
+It is also important that the text is readable in direct sunlight.
 In the end, you want to see your ride data or the map, don’t you?

 So, always double-check pictures and videos from real reviews where you can see the display in direct sunlight.